arvidn/libtorrent/README.rst

 See `building.html`__ for more details on how to build and which configuration options are available.
 For python bindings, see `the python docs`__.

+For further questions, please don't hesitate to contact me.

 .. __: docs/building.rst
 .. __: docs/python_binding.rst